 Afternoon in front of terminal A:

 … and take a flight to wherever they’re going.
 But my journey usually stopped in one of the buildings below.
 Terminal A is in the big building in the middle, while terminal D is in the smaller building to its right

 In this second part, I’ll show you some pictures I took during evening lunch breaks in my last weeks at Schönefeld.

-Once upon a time, Schönefeld was a typical Brandenburg village surrounding an anger, or oval village green, with a pond (this picture was taken about 150 meters from photos #5 and #6):
+Once upon a time, Schönefeld was a typical Brandenburg village surrounding an anger, an oval village green with a pond in the middle (this picture was taken about 150 meters from photos #5 and #6):

-Nowadays it is cut in half by a railway that doesn’t go anywhere very important apart from Berlin.
-Looking towards Schönefeld station, which is connected to central Berlin by five trains an hour (you have to admit, it could be much worse):
+Nowadays, the village is cut in half by a railway that doesn’t go anywhere very important apart from Berlin.
+This is where you’ll find Schönefeld station, which is connected to central Berlin by five trains an hour (you have to admit, it could be much worse):